Our Sustainability Skills symbols are a visual tool designed

 Penna 2003

 The Penna collection rethinks construction.
-Using moccasin-style stitching, the uppers hold their shape without the need for reinforcements—making plastic-free designs possible.
+Using a sophisticated cutting technique, the uppers hold their shape without the need for reinforcements—making plastic-free designs possible.
 Soft leather is sewn directly onto flexible sole units, eliminating almost all solvent-based adhesives.
 The trampoline-like sole naturally absorbs shock, while the felt layer beneath the leather sock lets the foot form its own insole over time.
 Rooted in traditional craftsmanship, each pair may vary slightly—subtle differences that make every shoe unique.

 Awards: 2004 Good Design Award.